ministryofjustice/hmpps-renovate-config/README.md

 ]
 ```

-You can switch `matchManagers` for any of the others - [Renovate Managers](https://docs.renovatebot.com/modules/manager/)
+You can switch `matchManagers` for any of the other [Renovate Managers](https://docs.renovatebot.com/modules/manager/)

 ### Package stability days

 To reduce the noise of PRs being raised as soon as new versions of dependencies are released, teams can configure the stability days, read more on the [Renovate docs](https://docs.renovatebot.com/configuration-options/#stabilitydays)

-This is treated as a check in GitHub and works well in conjunction with `"prCreation": "not-pending"`
+This is treated as a check in GitHub and works well in conjunction with `"prCreation": "not-pending"` - see [Renovate docs](https://docs.renovatebot.com/configuration-options/#prcreation) for that)

 ```json
 "packageRules": [